trickstercache/trickster/docs/developer/sql-dialect-adapters.md

 Fail-closed rules that apply to every dialect:

-- Predicates on the **raw timestamp column** are delta-eligible only when they describe complete buckets: an aligned inclusive lower bound and an aligned exclusive upper bound.
-Anything else (strict lower, inclusive upper, `BETWEEN`, unaligned values) risks caching a partial aggregate as a complete bucket and must fall back to the object cache.
+- Predicates on the **raw timestamp column** use an inclusive lower bound and an exclusive upper bound.
+Aligned bounds describe complete buckets directly.
+  An adapter may accelerate unaligned half-open ranges by rounding the lower bound up and the upper bound down to the query cadence when the client consumes only complete buckets, or by proving equivalent partial-edge handling.
+When no complete bucket remains, both bounds normalize to the rounded-up lower boundary.
+Strict lower bounds, inclusive upper bounds, and `BETWEEN` remain object-cache fallbacks unless an adapter proves equivalent handling.
 - Predicates on the **bucket output** are discrete and may be normalized from any comparator to the first and last included buckets.
 - A query that cannot be delta-cached should remain object-cacheable